chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 What is certainly IS required for a product is a user.
 A product solves a problem for a user.
 A "user" may also be a company (i.e. B2B products), but it cannot be YOUR company.
 You are solving a problem for someone else, not yourself.

-# A Good Product Solves a User Problem
+# A Compelling Product Solves a User Problem

 "The first step is figuring out the problem that needs to be solved and then developing a minimum viable product (MVP) to begin the process of learning as quickly as possible."